KennthShang/PhaGCN2.0/README.md

 For PhaGCN2.0, there maybe some misclassifications in some genus or subfamilies of Caudoviricetes(Bronfenbrennervirinae,Nclasvirinae,Benedictvirus,Fromanvirus,Kroosvirus,Triavirus,Turbidovirus,Veracruzvirus).In fact, the PhaGCN2 results suggest that they are very similar to other genus, such as Gladiatorvirus and Backyardiganvirus.

-## For phage-related task
-Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
-You can visit [PhaBOX](https://phage.ee.cityu.edu.hk/) to use the GUI.
-We also provided more detailed intermediate files and visualization for further analyzation.
-A stand-alone version of PhaBOX is also available via [GitHub version](https://github.com/KennthShang/PhaBOX), and you can run all these tools at once.
-Hope you will enjoy it!

 # Required Dependencies